Skip to main content

 xpm run test -C ~/Work/micro-os-plus/utils-lists-xpack.git/tests

-To run a selection of tests with the latest versions of toolchains:
+To execute a selection of tests with the latest versions of toolchains:

 xpm run install-selected -C ~/Work/micro-os-plus/utils-lists-xpack.git/tests